-On December 19, 2005, Rivals' No. 1 prospect in the 2006 class, Virginia Beach receiver Percy Harvin, committed to become part of Meyer's increasingly impressive recruiting haul.
+On December 19, 2005, Rivals' No. 1 prospect, Virginia Beach receiver Percy Harvin, committed to become part of Meyer's increasingly impressive haul.
 Among other things, he told Rivals reporter Mark Wheeler the following:

-(This, of course, sets off its own chain of what-ifs.
-USC lost two games in 2006 -- 33-31 to Oregon State and 13-9 to UCLA; is Harvin worth six extra points, especially for a team that returned neither kicks nor punts very well?)
+(This sets off its own chain of what-ifs.
+USC lost two games in 2006 -- 33-31 to Oregon State and 13-9 to UCLA -- is Harvin worth six points, especially for a team that returned neither kicks nor punts well?)

-From the start, it was pretty clear that Newton was a special talent.
-Despite Tebow being just a sophomore, he served as backup quarterback his freshman season, completing five of 10 passes and rushing 16 times for 103 yards.
-He began the 2008 season in the same role but was slowed by an ankle injury.
+From the start, it was clear Newton was a special talent.
+Newton served as backup his freshman season, completing five of 10 passes and rushing 16 times for 103 yards.
+He began 2008 in the same role but was slowed by an ankle injury.
 He took a medical redshirt, but his career took a left turn when he was arrested for laptop theft.
-He did not get kicked out of school, but he ended up transferring in January 2009, after Tebow announced he was returning for his senior season in Gainesville.
+He did not get kicked out, but ended up transferring in January 2009, after Tebow announced he was returning for his senior season.

-It is probably safe to say that, with Tebow in Tuscaloosa, Newton remains a Gator.
-He and Brantley fight it out for the starting job from Day One in 2007, and, Newton being Newton and Brantley being Brantley, that is probably a battle he wins.
-We don't know if Florida still wins the national title without Tebow in 2006 (he did make a difference in a couple of tight games), but we do know that they were probably going to be in pretty good shape long-term, or at least as "long-term" as can be applied to Urban Meyer's tenure in Gainesville.
-Perhaps the Gators don't win in 2006, but perhaps they win in 2009-10 instead.
+With Tebow in Tuscaloosa, Newton remains a Gator.
+He and Brantley fight it out for the starting job in 2007, and that is probably a battle Newton wins.
+We don't know if Florida still wins the title without Tebow in 2006 (he did make a difference in a couple of tight games), but we do know that they were going to be in good shape.
+Perhaps the Gators don't win in 2006, but perhaps they win in 2009 or 2010 instead.